JetBrains/kotlin-web-site/docs/topics/exceptions.md

 fun fail(message: String): Nothing {
     throw IllegalArgumentException(message)
-    // This function will never return successfully; it will always throw an exception.
+    // This function will never return successfully.
+    // It will always throw an exception.
 }

 fun main() {